 Live-cell Imaging

 Use the 40x objective to find appropriate fields of view to the image [1].
 Switch to the 60x objective to begin data acquisition [2].
-In the XX software, choose the microscope filter sets XXX, and XXX that best match the fluorophores under observation [3].
+In the software that controls microscope function, choose the microscope filter sets that best match the fluorophores under observation [3].

+Filter sets are chosen according to experimental needs.
+We cannot put specific filter sets above because of this, unless the video focuses on a specific figure.

 SCOPE: Talent finds appropriate fields.